 Sleeping to Succeed

-Sleep plays a critical role in helping our bodies and our minds recover and rejuvenate.
+Sleep plays a critical role in helping our bodies and minds recover and rejuvenate.
 As a result, sleep contributes to improvements in learning and promotes regulatory functions such as emotional and behavioral control that are important for each and every day.
 Some examples of physiological and behavioral benefits of sleep include:

-How much sleep do we need?
+How much sleep do you need?

-The optimal amount of sleep for each person may vary, but generally research suggests 7-10 hours per night for college-aged populations.
+The optimal amount of sleep for each person may vary, but generally research suggests 7-9 hours per night for college-aged populations.

 How much sleep are college students getting?

-What if I’m not getting enough sleep?
+What if you’re not getting enough sleep?

-- Inattention, irritability, hyperactivity, poor impulse control and difficulty multi-tasking.
+- Inattention, irritability, hyperactivity, poor impulse control and difficulty multi-tasking

 - Impaired memory